causes/styleguides/ruby/README.md

 in accordance with their intended usage.
 Don't go off leaving everything `public` (which is the default).
 After all we're coding in *Ruby* now, not in *Python*.
-* Indent the `public`, `protected`, and `private` methods as much the method definitions they apply to.
-Leave one blank line above them.
+* Indent the `public`, `protected`, and `private` methods as much as the class they apply to.
+Leave blank lines surrounding them.

     ```Ruby
     class SomeClass